Rhovas/Language/docs/Statements.md

 >
 > No keyword is also possible but presents challenges with grammar ambiguities,
 > shadowing, and readability.
 Context access may help with shadowing/readability
 > when working with class variables.
+The Language Server Protocol may also be
+> helpful for addressing readability concerns.

 ## Assignment